kubernetes/website/content/en/blog/_posts/2018-09-19-network-bootable-farm-with-ltsp.md

 # Preparing server

-As I said before I'm preparing LTSP-server with the squashed image automaically using Dockerfile, this method is quite good, because you have all steps described in your git repositroy.
+As I said before I'm preparing LTSP-server with the squashed image automaically using Dockerfile, this method is quite good, because you have all steps described in your git repository.
 You have versioning, you can have a banches, use CI and everything that you used to use for preparing your usual docker projects.

 Otherwise you can deploy ltsp server manually executing all steps by your hands, it is good practic for learning and for understand basic principles.